-So, for example, when they are handed a document, they should be wincing in pain, right?
+For example, when the doctor hands them a document, they should be wincing in pain.
 These tips also can be applied to countersuing defendants, so pay close attention.

 Another unique situation has to do with the infamous two-way mirror deposition.
-Some slick defense firms will send out a depo notice, and notice that it may be recorded.
+Some slick defense firms will send out a recorded deposition notice and notice.

 - But when the deponent and attorney arrive, there is a room with an innocent-looking mirror, picture, and a conference table.

 - In most videotaped depositions, the person taping the depo is in the same room physically.

 - So the attorney knows when the client and attorney are on tape.